-Macroinvertebrate communities at site 3 (closer to the swampy headwaters and MASL stormwater discharge) have generally contained slightly lower numbers of taxa than the communities at site 4 (site 3 median = 17, site 4 median = 19) and this result was repeated in the current survey (by one taxon).
+Macroinvertebrate communities at site 3 (closer to the swampy headwaters and MASL stormwater discharge) have generally contained slightly lower numbers of taxa than the communities at site 4 (site 3 median = 17, site 4 median = 19).
+In the current survey taxa numbers differed by four taxa between sites and were slightly lower than historic medians (by 3 and 1 taxa respectively).